 Where to stay in the south of Tenerife?

 After our late arrival at the South Tenerife Airport, we directly headed to our hotel in a well-known vacation spot for British holiday goers.
 Playas de las Americas is a town on the south coast of Tenerife, entirely designed for tourism.
-Streets are continuously filled with large resorts with a swimming pool in the middle where people go at 8 am to book their deckchair, 1€ pint happy hour pubs, and cafés serving British breakfast with sausages and beans instead of the traditional Spanish tostadas.
+Streets are continuously filled with large resorts with a swimming pool in the middle where people go at 8 am to book their deckchair, pubs with 1€ pints, and cafés serving British breakfast with sausages and beans.
+No comment.

 Don’t take me wrong, even if it is not the kind of places I would go by myself, I am not ashamed to say I liked Playas de la Americas and my stay at the H10 Conquistador Hotel.
 I enjoyed walking at sunrise and sunset the palm tree promenade along the sea while looking at the volcano slopes and the surfers waiting for the perfect wave.
-Besides, this white resort town is perfectly organised and spotless, so I thought “why not?” as long as I can escape exploring what’s beyond.
-Playas de la Americas is only 5/10 minutes driving from Costa Adeje where the scuba diving boats leave.
+Besides, this white resort town is perfectly organised and spotless, so I thought “why not?” as long as I can escape to explore what’s beyond.

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)